Hull City Archives holds 25,500 fishing crew lists for fishing vessels operating out of Hull between 1884-1914 (ref C DPF).

 If your ancestor was employed lower than 4th hand you would need to visit the History Centre to search through the lists themselves.
 Please be aware that this could take a considerable amount of time.

 Searching our online catalogue

-To search this collection go to our online catalogue and enter the name you are looking for in the keyword field and then enter "C DPF" in the reference field and click search.
+To search this collection go to our online catalogue and enter the name you are looking for in the keyword field, then enter "CDPF" in the reference field and click search.